Cheap Train Tickets to Glasgow

 • Railcard discounts: If you don’t have a Railcard, then it’s worth looking into getting one.
 There are many different types, and most will offer about a third off the price of most fares.
 If you’re planning on making a lot of journeys, or are travelling a long way, then it’s definitely worth investigating – it may not take much effort for the Railcard to pay for itself through making your tickets even cheaper.

-• Look for discounted group fares: Take a look at Groupsave train tickets – these are a great way to get discounted train fares for groups of between 3 and 9 people travelling.
+• Look for discounted group fares: Take a look at GroupSave train tickets – these are a great way to get cheap train tickets for groups of between 3 and 9 people travelling.

 • Consider an alternative route: Sometimes, the cheapest way to travel is not the most direct route.
 For example, if you're traveling from London to Glasgow, you might be able to save money by traveling via Birmingham or Manchester.
 At Trainsplit, we do present alternative routes to customers if they’re available and cheaper than the more direct alternative.